 Set Label Taken Timeout.
 This is the time that the presenter will wait for the presented label to be taken before retracting it into the trash bin.
-Valid values are 1-254.
+Overlap mode disables the timeout which allows for the next job coming in to print/present as fast as possible.
+Valid values are 0-254.